-Opportunistic criminals from Mexico and around the world use the Mexican Cartel smuggling networks to enter the U.S. undetected and commit crimes in Texas.
-Since 2008, Texas has participated with the DHS Secure Communities initiative which has enabled law enforcement to identify 98,188 criminal aliens booked into Texas jails and these criminal aliens have been responsible for at least 311,204 individual criminal charges over their criminal careers, including 1,620 homicides and 3,682 sexual assaults.
+Opportunistic criminals from around the world enter the U.S., both legally and illegally, and commit crimes in Texas.
+Since 2008, Texas has participated with the DHS Secure Communities initiative which enables law enforcement to identify criminal aliens booked into Texas jails.
+Additional information regarding DPS’s participation in Secure Communities can be found at Secure Communities Statistics for Texas.

 What law enforcement agencies participate in Operation Border Star?

 The Mexican Cartels dominate the lucrative U.S. drug and human smuggling market and use the billions in profits to battle each other and the Government of Mexico to maintain control or expand their smuggling operations into the U.S. Approximately 95 percent of the estimated cocaine flow toward the United States transits the Mexico-Central America corridor from its origins in South America which generates billions in profit each year.

 Mexico is also a major supplier of heroin, marijuana, and methamphetamine to the United States.
 Mexico‘s share of global poppy production has been increasing in recent years; estimates show that Mexico surpassed Burma as the world‘s second largest poppy cultivator in 2009.
 U.S. Government estimates for 2009 indicate that marijuana cultivation in Mexico increased by more than 45 percent.1 Mexican Cartels continue to rely primarily on California and South Texas ports of entry (POEs) to smuggle cocaine, heroin, and methamphetamine across the border and on remote areas between POEs.